-What is an inverse cumulative distribution function (ICDF)?
+Using the inverse cumulative distribution function (ICDF)

 The inverse cumulative distribution function gives the value associated with a specific cumulative probability.
 Use the inverse CDF to determine the value of the variable associated with a specific probability.